 Immediately after the procedure, most people will still be numb and feeling very little pain for 18-24 hours.
 Since we inject a lot of fluid into your fat to get you numb, you will be draining this fluid afterwards.
 The more fluid that drains out of you the better.
 Any fluid that does not drain out will be reabsorbed by your body, and this tends to take longer and cause more swelling.
 So it is in your best interest to get as much of the fluid out as possible.
 This is most effective in the first few days.

 Later that evening after the procedure, you will still be draining and you will start to get a little sore as the numbing medication wears off.
 You may want to take some Tylenol or pain medication at this point if needed.
 Since you will still be draining the fluids, it’s important to make sure that you have towels on your bed so you don’t make a mess on the sheets (the hotels don’t like it when that happens.)
 The whole draining process is painless and just an inconvenience.
 How much you drain will depend on how many areas you are having treated.
-The fluid will be a pink color looking like red gatorade and it is a mixture of the fluid and a very small amount of your blood.
+The fluid is tinted red because its been inside your body, and contains a very small amount of your blood.